Err0-io/ga-check/README.md

 - `REPO_URL`: The repository https url
 - `ERR0_JSON`: The err0 json stored in action secrets
 - `GH_TOKEN`: The GitHub token with read and write permissions
+- `BRANCH_NAME`: Focusing our Action only in a targeted branch.

 ## Example Usage
 ```yaml